 Figure 5 presents a comparison of kinematic analysis results between the automatic and manual segmentation methods.
 The left panel shows the rate of change of the tibiofemoral angle throughout the knee flexion-extension cycle, aggregated across all datasets.
 The x-axis represents the flexion percentage, where -100% indicates maximum flexion, 0% represents full extension, and +100% indicates return to maximum flexion.
 Shaded areas represent one standard deviation from the mean.
 Consistent with the single dataset analysis shown in Figure 4, the automatic method (blue) demonstrates less variability compared to the manual method (orange).

 The right panel of Figure 5 provides a quantitative comparison of the consistency in frame-to-frame angle changes between the automatic and manual methods.
-The Coefficient of Variation (CV) was calculated for each dataset and method, with lower values indicating more consistent tracking.
-The mean CV for the automatic method was 34.04%, lower than the manual method, which had a mean CV of 59.50%.
+The coefficient of variation (CV) was calculated for each dataset and method, with lower values indicating more consistent tracking.
+The mean CV for the automatic method was 34.0%, lower than the manual method, which had a mean CV of 59.5%.
 Each point in the plot represents the CV for one dataset.

 4. Discussion

 This study introduces a semi-automated segmentation pipeline for analyzing tibiofemoral kinematics using dynamic MRI.
-The results demonstrate that the presented approach offers significant advantages over manual segmentation used for comparison in this study, particularly in terms of efficiency and consistency in tracking knee joint motion throughout flexion-extension cycles.
+The results demonstrate that the presented approach offers significant advantages over manual segmentation in terms of efficiency and consistency in tracking knee joint flexion and extension.

-In the context of current literature on dynamic MRI of the knee, this approach offers a unique balance between efficiency and accuracy.
+In the context of current literature on dynamic MRI of the knee, the proposed approach offers a unique balance between efficiency and accuracy.
 Unlike methods that rely on registering dynamic frames to high-resolution 3D static scans [8,10], this technique directly utilizes the dynamic frames without the need for additional static imaging.
 This not only reduces total scan time but also eliminates potential errors that could arise from registering images acquired in different joint positions.

-This method utilizes the full contours of the bones rather than relying on specific anatomical landmarks [9, 27].
+Furthermore, the presented method utilizes the full contours of the bones rather than relying on specific anatomical landmarks [9, 27].
 By tracking entire bone edges instead of discrete points, it may offer improved robustness against errors that can arise from landmark misidentification or local image artifacts.

-A key strength of this method is its efficiency.
+A key strength of the described method is its efficiency.
 By requiring manual segmentation of only a single frame, with minimal user intervention thereafter, this approach significantly reduces processing time compared to full manual segmentation of all frames.
-The significantly lower CV values observed for the automatic method across all datasets shows higher consistency in tracking knee motion compared to manual segmentation.
-This improved consistency suggests that the automatic method may be better suited for detecting subtle changes in knee kinematics
+The significantly lower CVs observed for the automatic method across all datasets shows higher consistency in tracking knee motion compared to manual segmentation.
+This improved consistency suggests that the automatic method may be better suited for detecting subtle changes in knee kinematics.

 However, the presented tracking algorithm has limitations.
 The current implementation is restricted to 2D sagittal plane analysis, capturing primarily flexion-extension and anterior-posterior translation.
 This limits the ability to quantify out-of-plane motions such as internal-external rotation or abduction-adduction, which are important components of full 3D knee kinematics.
 Additionally, the accuracy of the method relies on movement being confined to a single plane, which can be challenging to achieve perfectly in vivo.

 Despite these limitations, the method shows promise for application in clinical studies.
-The ability to quickly and consistently quantify tibiofemoral kinematics could be valuable for assessing knee function in various patient populations, such as those with ACL reconstruction who are known to exhibit changes in knee motion patterns [7].
-The method could also be extended to analyze patellofemoral kinematics [27], potentially aiding in the assessment of patellofemoral disorders such as patellar instability and associated conditions pain [28]
+The ability to quickly and consistently quantify tibiofemoral kinematics could be valuable for assessing knee function in the context of various knee injuries and mechanically driven musculoskeletal conditions [7].
+The method could also be extended to the patellofemoral joint, enabling kinematic analysis [27] to support clinical decision making for conditions such as patellofemoral instability and patellofemoral pain syndrome [28]